Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Usage:** `SetPosition <x> <y> <z>`
 **Warning:**
 ```
-This command does not work properly when used on the player if collision is in the way.
+This command does not work properly when used on the player if collision sits between the player and the new position.
 If collision is disabled for the player, the teleport will work up until the moment collision is re-enabled, when the player will be snapped back.

 It is recommended to fade the screen out, and perform a series of teleports (With at least one frame of delay between each) to get the player to the destination without going through any collision.